sullewarehouse/ServerSetup/Apache-Setup.md

 ![Alt Text](images/apache/2.png)

 ### Enable SSL
-Before you create a any Virtual Host's you should enable the SSL module for Apache
+Before you create any Virtual Host's you should enable the SSL module for Apache
 You can use the command `a2enmod ssl` in the terminal to enable it
 Restart Apache using the `systemctl restart Apache2` command